-More on Dr Susan J. Huang – Dr Huang is the chief resident of Harvard Dermatology Residency Program, and works at many hospitals including the Massachusetts General Hospital, Brigham and Women’s Hospital, Beth Israel Deaconess Medical Center, Childrens’ Hospital of Boston, Boston VA Medical Centers, and the Lahey Clinic.
-She is also the author of DermBytes.com, an online resource and blog on dermatology.
-Dr. Huang has written book chapters, published peer-reviewed articles, and presented at multiple national conferences on issues and topics in dermatology.
+I am privileged to know Dr Susan J. Huang, the chief resident at the Harvard Dermatology Residency Program, who works at multiple prestigious hospitals in the United States.
+She has written book chapters, published peer-reviewed articles, and presented at multiple national conferences on issues and topics in dermatology.

 Marcie Mom: Thank you Dr Huang for taking your time to offer tips to our parents on what they can do before, during and after consultation, as well as what they need to consider if changing their doctor.
 Let’s start right away with preparing for a doctor consultation.